codacy/docs/docs/repositories-configure/integrations/github-integration.md

 To configure the GitHub integration, open your repository **Settings**, tab **Integrations**.

+Depending on the options that you enable, Codacy will automatically update pull requests on GitHub with extra information when accepting pull requests.

 {%
     include-markdown "../../assets/includes/default-git-provider-settings-tip.md"
     start="<!--default-settings-apply-all-start-->"
     end="<!--default-settings-apply-all-end-->"
 %}

-Depending on the options that you enable, Codacy will automatically update pull requests on GitHub with extra information when accepting pull requests:

 ### Status checks